openjs-foundation/cross-project-council/PROJECT_CHARTER_TEMPLATE.md

 _directions: the recommendation is to adopt the CPC decision-making and voting processes,_ _as described in Section 9 and 10 of the CPC Charter.
 If so, just leave the below text._
-_Alternatively, replace the below text with a different process, or include this information_ _by reference to your governance.md document._
+_Alternatively, replace the below text with a different process._

 Decision making and voting follow the practices adopted by the CPC and described in [Section 9](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-9-decision-making) and [Section 10](https://github.com/openjs-foundation/cross-project-council/blob/main/CPC-CHARTER.md#section-10-voting) of the CPC Charter respectively.